mwunsch/prism/README.md

 		has_many :items do
 			search {|doc| doc.css('li') }
 		end
-		# has_many and has_one define Properties of the POSH format (Prism::Property)
+		# has_many and has_one define properties, which themselves inherit from
-		# Each Property object includes the Prism module, so they can search, validate, and extract
+		# Prism::POSH::Base, so you can do :has_one, :has_many, :search, :extract, etc.
 	end

 Now you can do: